TianranWei/ISE-Linking-Entities-from-Images-to-Knowledge-Graphs/README.md

 ## Observe
-*Sometimes the path to the .csv input files doesn't work, so you have to put in the absoulte path.
+*Sometimes the path to the .csv input files doesn't work, so you have to put in the absolute path.

 *Since GitHub only allows 1 GB of data, the models for word2vec and wikipedia2vec need to be downloaded seperately.